-It's unfortunate that Hollywood is filled with tales of young stars who are beloved as children only to end in sad and sorry situations: from Carl "Alfalfa" Switzer to Sal Mineo right on down to River Phoenix and Brad Renfro.
-There are a few that manage to go from child to adult on screen and in life with few if any side effects: Shirley Temple (the gold standard of child stars), Margaret O'Brien, and more recently Dakota Fanning, Daniel Ratcliffe (in fact, almost all the Harry Potter young cast), and Kirsten Dunst come to mind.
+It's unfortunate that Hollywood is filled with tales of young stars who are beloved as children only to end in sad and sorry situations: Carl "Alfalfa" Switzer to Sal Mineo right on down to River Phoenix and Brad Renfro.

 Somehow, Driscoll's story appears to be sadder than the rest.
 He wasn't the first child star to be consumed by the drugs he himself consumed.
 However, the end result for him is unique in its tawdriness and sheer sorry circumstances of it all.

-It all started out so well: a personal protogé of Walt Disney, he started out as the ideal boy on film.
-I can't say for certain how good or bad he was in Song of the South (given how the Disney Company has opted not to release the film in America), but his youthful work in So Dear to My Heart and the drama The Window led to this:
+It all started out so well.
+A personal protogé of Walt Disney, he started out as the ideal boy on film.
+After he appeared in Song of the South, his youthful work in So Dear to My Heart and the drama The Window led to this:

 An honorary Juvenile Oscar in 1950.

-It would appear that Driscoll had a good thing going, and seeing how Disney became expert in creating films (and later, television shows) for the young market, he might have gone on to other things.
-Certainly such Disney alumni as Annette Funicello to Kurt Russell to Jodie Foster have been able to navigate the choppy waters of adult fame and come out of it as successful individuals and artists.
+It would appear that Driscoll had a good thing going, and seeing how Disney became expert in creating films and later, television shows for the young market, he might have gone on to other things.

 However, unlike Peter Pan, Driscoll did grow up, and when he did Disney did not appear to think he would grow up into a leading man or even a sympathetic character.
-Once the resources of the studio were pulled (along with his contract), Driscoll began a slow march to the grave.
+Once the resources of the studio, along with his contract, were pulled, Driscoll began a slow march to the grave.